-Even though all the state governments have been supporting the police commands in their states, the level of funding is still insufficient to give Nigeria a modern police force.
+Even though all the State Governments have been supporting the police command in their states, the level of funding is still insufficient to give Nigeria a modern police force.

-That is why the idea of a Police Trust Fund that was mooted since the days of Mr. Tafa Balogun as Inspector General deserves to be supported by all.
+That is why the idea of a Police Trust Fund that was mooted since the days of Mr. Tafa Balogun as Inspector General of Police deserves to be supported by all and sundry.

-The bill passed by the National Assembly and signed into law by President Muhammadu Buhari earlier in the year makes it possible for more money to be made available to the police for their work.
+The bill passed by the National Assembly and signed into law by President Muhammadu Buhari earlier in the year makes it possible for more money to be made available to the police for its services.

 If the recruitment is lacking in merit, how then can those recruited into the force be expected to uphold the virtues of meritocracy, fairness and equity in their dealings with the public?
 No chance.

-It is this lack of merit that leads many of the policemen into becoming political partisans so that they can gain some unmerited favours.
+It is this lack of merit that leads many of the policemen into becoming political partisans so that they can gain some favours unmeritoriously.

 The equipment is said to be archaic and clearly unsuitable for the training of policemen in the 21st century.

-The sophistication in crime today demands that those who have to prevent or detect same must themselves be well trained with up-to-date equipment, tactics and strategy in intelligence gathering.
+The sophistication in crime today demands that those who have to prevent or detect crime must themselves be well trained with up to date equipment, tactics and strategy in intelligence gathering.

 Without this level of training and sophistication their job will continue to be a daunting task which will bring frustration to not only the police as an institution but the public as well.

-Also even though the governors are said to be the chief security officers of their states, they have no operational control over the Commissioners of Police heading their state commands.
+Also even though the State Governors are said to be the Chief Security Officers of their States, they have no operational control over the Commissioners of Police heading their state commands.